katherinemwood/mot_py/readme.md

-This script runs a simple multiple-object-tracking task, with an unexpected object on the final trial.
+This script runs a simple inattentional blindness experiment with a multiple-object-tracking task as the primary task, with an unexpected object that appears on the final trial.

 ## Quick Customization